and ‘a secret taken to the grave’!

 Amelia baptised 15 January 1804 at St Mary Abbotts.
 Robert a labourer living at Porto Bello Farm.
 (Today, known for the eclectic street market of Porto Bello Road).

 By 1839, Thomas Warner must have died, as Amelia remarried, William Brooks, at St James Paddington on 24th December 1839.
-Her father given as Robert Lovell, ostler (horsekeeper).
+As post-1837, the official marriage register gives her father as Robert Lovell, ostler (horsekeeper).

 William baptised 6 June 1813, to Robert, a labourer from Gravel Pits (this entry is interesting as Elizabeth Raine acted as witness to a marriage of William Lovell and Ruth Woodfield on 22nd July 1833 at St James Paddington, which also makes another connection to this family).

 Charles baptised 11th October 1818, to Robert Lovell, a labourer, and Elizabeth of Gravel Pits.
 He appears to have married Harriett Camp, at St James Paddington, 25 Nov 1839.
-(Text only entry on ancestry).
-Fathers name Robert, and they are listed in 1851 census at Clapham and 1861 census at Lambeth.
+Fathers name Robert, a labourer, and they are listed in 1851 census at Clapham and 1861 census at Lambeth.

 A child Robert Lovell was baptised in Hillingdon to Robert and Elizabeth on 30th May 1802.
 He seems like he would fit into this family well, and may provide a link between the family and Hillingdon at a later date.
 A Robert Lovell was buried at St Mary Abbotts on 14th September 1836, aged 34 years.
 Living at Peel Street.
 This must have been the same Robert.
 (Had he married?)

-A search for a marriage of Robert Lovell (senior), brings up a marriage in 1802 at Hayes, Hillingdon to Elizabeth Veven.
+A search for a marriage of Robert Lovell (senior), shows up in 1802 at Hayes, Hillingdon to Elizabeth Veven.
 The details online, are brief.

 Veven is an unusual surname.
 I wondered if it was a misheard or misspelt French name, but it may, and, more likely be, a West Country surname.